gitclonedcush/aspnetcore-minikube-example/README.md

 1. ```eval $(minikube docker-env)```
 2. ``` docker build -t grade-service:v1 .```
     * If you do not demarcate your image tag version it will be given the tag of latest.
-Kubectl will attempt to remotely pull images tagged with latest.
+Kubectl will attempt to remotely pull images tagged with latest, and we do not want this.
 3. Save kubernetes cluster master ip. ```minikube cluster info```
 4. Run docker container to quickly test. ```docker run -it --rm -p 8080:8080 --name grade-service grade-service:v1```
-5. In web browser or postman navigate to <step 3 ip>:8080/api/values
+5. In web browser or postman navigate to ```<step 3 ip>:8080/api/values```

 ## Kubernetes Deployment w/ Docker images
 1. ```kubectl run grade-service --image=grade-service:v1 --port=8080 imagePullPolicy=Never```
 2. Check deployment and pod ```kubectl get deployments``` and ```kubectl get pods```
 3. Create and expose service ```kubectl expose deployment grade-service --type=LoadBalancer```
 4. Check services ```kubectl get services```
-5. Navigate to service ```minikube service grade-service``` and append /api/values
+5. Navigate to service ```minikube service grade-service``` and append ```/api/values```

+## Next Steps
+You should have your asp.net core web api running on a kubernetes cluster via minikube and docker.
+Now would be a good time to expand the web api, play around with multiple services and docker-compose, explore kubectl yaml config files (you can explore the default ones created for you during this tutorial via `minikube dashboard`).